Updated Mar 01, 2026

 Real-Time Synchronization

 Keep in mind that Google Sheets supports up to 10 million cells, but performance can slow down with extremely large datasets.
-Additionally, Adalo apps have offline capabilities, caching changes locally when there’s no internet connection.
+When you outgrow spreadsheet limitations, Adalo's built-in database offers no record caps on paid plans—you can migrate your data and continue scaling without switching platforms.
+Additionally, Adalo apps have offline capabilities, caching changes locally when there's no internet connection.
 Once the app reconnects, these changes are synced back to Google Sheets.

 Building App Features with Google Sheets Data

 Once you've connected your Google Sheets to Adalo, you're ready to start creating app features by linking your data to visual components.
-You can drag elements like lists, forms, or charts onto your canvas and connect them using the "Data" tab.
+The platform's visual builder—described by users as "as easy as PowerPoint"—lets you drag elements like lists, forms, or charts onto your canvas and connect them using the "Data" tab.
 Each row in your spreadsheet becomes a usable, interactive record.
 From there, you can display, filter, and apply conditional controls to craft a dynamic and functional app.

 Displaying and Filtering Data

 Lists are a straightforward way to showcase multiple records from your spreadsheet.
-After adding a list component to your screen, link it to your Google Sheets collection and decide which columns to display - like customer names, order dates, or status fields.
+After adding a list component to your screen, link it to your Google Sheets collection and decide which columns to display—like customer names, order dates, or status fields.
 For extensive datasets with over 5,000 rows, enable the "Load items as user scrolls" option.
 This keeps your app running smoothly and avoids exceeding Google's API request limits.
+If you're just starting out, you might want to learn how to build a web app from scratch.

 Filters give users more control over the data they see.
 Add input elements like dropdown menus, date pickers, or toggles, and set filter conditions in your list's properties.
 You can combine multiple conditions using AND/OR logic.
 For example, you might show orders where the Status is "Pending" and the Total is over $1,000.